multipath-tcp/mptcp.dev/setup.md

   notification from the other peer -- that will result in the creation of subflows, typically only for the client side (default is 0).

+{: .note}
+It is possible to reach the limits with fewer established subflows than expected, e.g. when new subflow requests cannot reach the other peer.
+In case of problem, please increase the limits, use `ss -Mai` to check the counters, and modify the routing or firewall rules to avoid using certain paths between specific IP addresses.
+For example, in a lab setup with dedicated links use specific routes rather than letting the kernel select the default route.

 ### Manual routing configuration

 <details markdown="block">